 Step 1 – Information Session

-You may view our online information session at your leisure.
-We will contact you after this session to talk about next steps.
+The first step to becoming a volunteer with the Matching Program, or Ally, is to attend a virtual 20-minute volunteer information session.
+You may view the virtual information session at your leisure.
+A Matching Program team member will contact you after this session to talk about the next steps.

 Step 2 – Paperwork & Onboarding Session